JasmoMyer/travis_to_cloudfoundry/README.md

 * the Travis [script](https://docs.travis-ci.com/user/deployment/script) provider rather than the Travis [cloudfoundry](https://docs.travis-ci.com/user/deployment/cloudfoundry) provider (to afford a bit more control over smoke testing, etc)

-* blue-green-style deploys (I say 'style' because we don't go 'whole hog' and handle idempotency here, although you could, and there are various blue-green / zero-downtime scripts out there)
+* blue-green-style deploys (I say 'style' because we don't go 'whole hog' and take care of error-handling and idempotency here, although you could, and there are various blue-green / zero-downtime scripts out there that we reference in the accompanying post)